Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/001-missing-then.md

 !!! bug "Makes BDD Irrelevant"
     It undermines the purpose of behavior-driven development (BDD) because the scenarios don’t provide meaningful feedback.

-!!! danger "False-Positives"
+!!! danger "False-Negatives"
-    Unverified steps can lead to false positives (where a scenario passes even if it shouldn’t).
+    Unverified steps can lead to false negatives (where a scenario passes even if it shouldn’t).

 ## Required Action
 Identify all steps within your Gherkin scenarios that lack assertions.
 Then, choose one of these steps to implement the missing assertion.